anantnrg/anantnrg/README.md

 I learned coding when I was 6.
 My first language was Python.
 Then I moved on to C/C++ and now I'm learning Rust.
 Other than programming, I love skating, mountain biking and Muay Thai.

 ## My projects
+* [Arduino Basics](https://github.com/anantnrg/Arduino-Basics) - This repository contains all the code needed to get started with Arduino programming.

 * [Strata](https://github.com/stratawm/stratawm) - Strata is a modular, dynamic and sleek Wayland compositor for GNU/Linux written completely in Rust

 * [Kagi](https://github.com/stratawm/kagi) - Kagi is a hotkey daemon for Strata